Campus & Community

 Fran Levy, a sustainability management master's student from Ocean County, New Jersey, selected Stevens for her graduate studies to make a difference.

-"I want to put my foot in the environmental field, not merely be a chemist," she says.
+"I want to put my foot in the environmental field, not merely be a chemist," she said.
 "This program has been so fulfilling, working on projects such as natural solutions to the societal problem of lead in drinking water.
 Professors in the program are truly passionate; they listen to their students, and are always there to help.

 Professor and students in lab coatsChristos Christodoulatos manages multiple faculty-student teams investigating biofuel generation and wastewater reclamation